 How to revert/convert/downgrade APFS to HFS/HFS+ without data loss?

-Summary: This article shows you two risk-free ways to revert/convert APFS to HFS/HFS+.And if unfortunately you lose data after changing APFS to HFS/HFS+, don't feel panicked, just download iBoysoft Mac Data Recovery to recover files with ease.
+Summary: This article shows you two risk-free ways to revert/convert APFS to HFS/HFS+.And if unfortunately you lose data after changing APFS to HFS/HFS+, don't feel panicked, just download iBoysoft Data Recovery for Mac to recover files with ease.

 I'm deciding to install MacOS High Sierra on my Mac this autumn.
 So, if I find APFS not useful, is it possible to convert APFS back to HFS+ via terminal or using Disk utility?